 We have adopted a policy to consider paying special cash dividends, in amounts to be determined, on a quarterly basis.
 Any determination to declare a special cash dividend, as well as the amount of any special cash dividend which may be declared, will be based on our financial position, earnings, earnings outlook, capital spending plans and other factors that our Board of Directors considers relevant at that time.
 Moreover, our dividend policy may change from time to time.
 We cannot assure you that we will continue to declare any special cash dividends at all or in any particular amounts.
 If in the future we pay special cash dividends less frequently or in smaller amounts, or cease to pay any special cash dividends, it could have a negative effect on the market price of our common stock.
-See "Market for the Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities - Dividend Policy" included in Item 5 of this report and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Historical Cash Flows" included in Item 7 of this report.
+See "Market for the Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities - Dividend Policy" included in Item 5 of this report and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Sources of Liquidity and Capital Resources" and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Historical Cash Flows" included in Item 7 of this report.